 There have been attempts to improve the cooling rate of air baths.

-Agilent supplies a ‘low thermal mass’ column, which includes collinear heating wire and a collinear sensing element bundled with a short silica column.
+Agilent R supplies a ‘low thermal mass’ column, which includes collinear heating wire and a collinear sensing element bundled with a short silica column.
 These units cool down faster than normal air-baths, but it only cools down to ambient temperature.
 No cooling rate is specified.
 These columns are available with only a limited range of stationary phases.

-The Zip Scientific solution is forced convection.
+The Zip Scientific R solution is forced convection.
 Their ‘GC-Chaser’ system uses a blast of (chilled) room air to the GC oven to cool it down after each GC run, allowing the use of conventional fused silica columns.
-In an example it reduces cooling time from 16 minutes to 7 minutes.
+In an example it reduces cooling time from 16 minutes to 7 minutes ref.
 Although this can significantly decrease the cost per analysis in a high-throughput laboratory, the cooling is not fast enough for 2D chromatography.

-The EZ Flash system uses an coaxial resistive heating system, which allows the column to cool down ballistically.
-Reports from the literature claims cool-down periods of 30 seconds.
+The EZ Flash R system uses a coaxial resistive heating system, which allows the column to cool down ballistically.
+Reports from the literature claims cool-down periods of 30 seconds ref.

-The Valco FTP-200 fast temperature programmer (Valco Instruments Co.
+The Valco FTP-200 R fast temperature programmer (Valco Instruments Co.
 Inc.) uses a small, optional fan to cool down the columns.

 Cryogenic coolers for GC ovens are available, but are intended to cool the oven to low temperatures for the analysis of volatile compounds and not necessarily to improve cycle times.
 In previous SFC×GC work in our laboratories the cryogenic function of a Varian 3300 gas chromatograph was used to cool down the column oven at the beginning of each run, using large quantities of coolant in the process.
 The resistively heated column cooling required 30 seconds to get back to the starting temperature in this cool environment.
 We estimate that a single SFC×GC run consumed an unacceptable 15 kg of carbon dioxide coolant.